Arduino-Codings/Joystick-Coding/README.md

 # Joystick-project
-This project has a code about project for a joystick using an arduino.
+This project has a code for a joystick using an arduino.

 1.You can download this code from the releases side.